zafarrafii/Zaf-Matlab/README.md

 Other:
 - `sigplot` - Plot a signal in seconds.
-- `specshow` - Display a spectrogram in dB, seconds, and Hz..
+- `specshow` - Display a spectrogram in dB, seconds, and Hz.
+- `melspecshow` - Display a mel spectrogram in dB, seconds, and Hz.
+- `mfccshow` - Display MFCCs in seconds.
 - `cqtspecshow` - Display a CQT spectrogram in dB, seconds, and Hz.
 - `cqtchromshow` - Display a CQT chromagram in seconds.

 ### stft